gs-yoon/gs-yoon.github.io/project.md

 <img src = "https://user-images.githubusercontent.com/57785895/122672323-03c7e200-d206-11eb-88c2-b643210ec317.png" width = "90%" height ="90%">

-Second point is to adapt stanely method for steering.
+The second point is to adapt the Stanely method for steering.
 The formula that I used is expressed in below.

 **δ** is angle to steer.<br>
 **Ψ** is angle between direction of movement and tangent line of lane.<br>